 Trading is the short-term buying and selling of cryptocurrencies with the aim of making quick-daily-profits and usually based on technical analysis and following short term market trends.

 Following the basic principle of buying low and selling high –crypto traders try to understand and predict crypto price movements with the aim of buying an asset when the price is low and selling it for a profit when the price goes above the rate they bought it at.

 Trading is the fastest way to make a really good amount of money within a relatively short time frame.
 However, it is also the fastest way to lose your capital as over 90% of traders are known to lose their money.

 Thus trading is a high-risk game that should be treated with serious caution and you should avoid trading with any money you cannot afford to lose happily.

 Crypto traders are short-term opportunists constantly looking for the right setup to take advantage of the price movement of any crypto assets regardless of the future direction of the cryptocurrency or project.

-Successful crypto traders understand technical analysis and utilize this tool to study market behavior with the aim of successfully predicting price directions.
+Successful crypto traders understand technical analysis and utilize this tool to study the market behavior with the aim of successfully predicting price directions.